Conor247/TaskMananger/README.md

 To visualise the MongoDB, MongoDB Compass is recommended.
 * Although the GET endpoints do return Tasks in JSON format.

+### Enironment Variables

+This is required when building and running in the local environment.

+Name ``SPRING_DATA_MONGODB``

+Value ``mongodb://admin:admin@localhost:27017``

+The docker scripts will set the environment variable value to suit the dockerised version of the application + mongodb.

 ## Running

 Open a bash terminal at the project directory and use the following commands to set up your environment.